miguelverdugo/InformatikWS2021/Exercise_07/Exercise_07.md

      Opinions?

+5. Install in your computer the `python`-based blog engine [Pelican](https://docs.getpelican.com) in your computer and follow the instructions to create a first simple post.
+What do you think about it in comparison with plain html?

-5. The Sloan Digital Sky Survey has produced catalogs of millions of objects on the sky.
-These catalogs are stored in `SQL` databases and are easily accessible through their webpages.
+6. The Sloan Digital Sky Survey has produced catalogs of millions of objects on the sky.
+The catalogs are stored in `SQL` databases and are easily accessible through their webpages.

     For example,
        <http://skyserver.sdss.org/dr15/en/tools/search/radial.aspx> allows
        to search of objects within a certain distance from the central position.
 In reality that web page execute a `SQL` command, which is also shown along the results of the query.

     Using the `SQL` form
        <http://skyserver.sdss.org/dr15/en/tools/search/sql.aspx> is
        possible to execute arbitrary queries.
 Copy the previous command here and execute it again.
 Play a bit with the parameters.

     - What is the advantage of the "pure" `SQL` form in comparison with the radial form used at the beginning?

     - What do you think about the `SQL` syntax?

     - Is possible to access `SQL` databases with `python`?

-6.